-The expression at all is a negative emphasiser and corresponds to the Catalan gens, except that it is occasionally used before plural nouns.
+The expression at all is a negative emphasizer and corresponds to the Catalan gens, except that it is occasionally used before plural nouns.
 Examples:

 We don't have any bread at all.

 It doesn't interest me at all.

 I don't trust him at all.

 He isn't strong at all (or He isn't at all strong).

 It shouldn't happen to any people at all.

 2.4.
-Comparative and Superlative Adjectives (and Adverbs)
+Comparative and superlative adjectives (and adverbs)

-In modern English grammar, the comparative and superlative adjective/adverbs now fall under the grammatical category of determiners.
-However, we are referring to them here as adjectives and adverbs because their relation to the corresponding Catalan forms is clearer.
+In modern English grammar, comparative and superlative adjective/adverbs now fall under the grammatical category of determiners.
+However, we refer to them here as adjectives and adverbs because their relation to the corresponding Catalan forms is clearer.